 Related: Earn Free Night Certificates With the Hyatt Brand Explorer Perk

-In March 2026, Hyatt added 10 hotels to the list.
+In May 2026, Hyatt added seven hotels to the list.
 Here are the new additions and where they're located:

 • Hyatt Place Shanghai Lingang Xinchen International Conference Center — Shanghai, China